unusep/main/src/test/data/ManualTesting/TestScript.md

 Recurring task is also supported with `/r` and recurrence such as `daily`, `weekly`, `yearly`.
 Type:

-- `add /t Christmas /s 25 December 00:00 /e 25 December 23:59 /r yearly` : The task "Christmas" is created (in `Next` default panel) and we see the little blue circular arrow indicating this task recurs every year.
+- `add /t Christmas /s 25 December 00:00 /e 25 December 23:59 /r yearly` : The task "Christmas" is created (in `Next` build-in panel) and we see the little blue circular arrow indicating this task recurs every year.

 User cannot add recurring interval to floating task